David Barton MEd BA (Hons) LLCM DipABRSM DipRSCM CertGSMD(T) MISM AFHEA FRSA

 Teacher Mentor & Consultant

 David has supported many instrumental teachers in their professional development over the past 10 years.
 He has provided a unique online mentoring service for teaching diplomas, and continues to generate other professional development offerings for teachers worldwide.
-He has been employed on a consultancy basis by several major examination boards, and has recently been involved in the 2018 LCM Piano Syllabus.
+He has been employed on a consultancy basis by several major examination boards including ABRSM and LCM.